30 Thanksgiving Dishes That Travel Well

 Antipasto Cheese and cured meats like salami and prosciutto were designed to last a long time without refrigeration, making the antipasto platter an excellent option for riding in the car for several hours.

-Keto Antipasto Salad RecipeKeto Antipasto Salad Recipered onion, Swerve, mozzarella cheese, fresh basil, pepperoni and 11 more
+Keto Antipasto Salad RecipeKeto Antipasto Salad Recipegenoa salami, mozzarella cheese, fresh basil, red bell pepper and 12 more

 Bruschetta Bruschetta is easy to make ahead as long as you don't assemble the toasts until you arrive at your destination.
 You can toast the bread an hour before you leave and store it in a paper bag instead of plastic to keep it crunchy.
 The tomato-garlic mixture can be made the night before and stored in the refrigerator until you leave.
 A couple of hours in the car will even give the tomatoes time to absorb the flavors of the herbs.

-Easy Bruschetta RecipeEasy Bruschetta Recipefrench bread, kosher salt, extra virgin olive oil, shredded Parmesan cheese and 5 more
+Easy Bruschetta RecipeEasy Bruschetta Recipeminced fresh garlic, extra virgin olive oil, kosher salt, balsamic vinegar and 5 more

-Rainbow Tomato Bruschetta RecipeRainbow Tomato Bruschetta Recipeextra-virgin olive oil, balsamic vinegar reduction, salt, fresh basil leaves and 7 more
+Rainbow Tomato Bruschetta RecipeRainbow Tomato Bruschetta Recipewhite balsamic vinegar, balsamic vinegar reduction, black pepper and 8 more

 Tapenade Along the lines of bruschetta, olive tapenade is a great spread for toast or bread.
 The salt in the olives is enough of a preservative to keep the spread safe at room temperature for extended periods.

-Black Olive Tapenade RecipeBlack Olive Tapenade Recipefresh thyme leaves, lemon juice, parsley, extra-virgin olive oil and 6 more
+Black Olive Tapenade RecipeBlack Olive Tapenade RecipeKalamata olives, anchovy filets, garlic, capers, fresh thyme leaves and 5 more

-Olive Tapenade RecipeOlive Tapenade Recipeolive oil, brine-cured olives, chopped parsley, garlic, ground black pepper and 3 more
+Olive Tapenade RecipeOlive Tapenade Recipegarlic, chopped parsley, olive oil, capers, brine-cured olives and 3 more

 Side Dishes